inebhedj/custom-git-hooks/README.md

 ## What is it?

-This scripts regenerate your `.git/hooks/` files to directory structure, and place your old hook files into this directories.
+This scripts regenerates your `.git/hooks/` files to directory structure, and places your old hook files into this directories.
 After all, this script places some custom hooks into the new hook structure.

 ## Usage